Yakovlev Yak-130: Design

 The aircraft's twin engines are mounted under extended wing roots, which reach as far forward as the cockpit canopy.
-Two Ivchenko Progress AI-222-25 Full Authority Digital Engine Control (FADEC) produce a combined total of 49 kilonewtons (11,000 pound-force) of thrust.
+Two Ivchenko Progress AI-222-25 Full Authority Digital Engine Control produce a combined total of 49 kilonewtons (11,000 pound-force) of thrust.
 An upgraded, "-28" engine is also on offer, increasing the thrust to 12000 lbf.
-At a normal Take-off Weight of 7250 kg, a Thrust-to-Weight ratio of 0.70 is achieved with the "-25", or 0.77 with the "-28" engines.
+At a normal take-off weight of 7250 kg, a thrust-to-weight ratio of 0.70 is achieved with the "-25", or 0.77 with the "-28" engines.
 This compares with 0.65 for the BAE Systems Hawk 128 and 0.49 for the Aero Vodochody L-159B.

 Maximum internal fuel capacity is 1700 kg.
-With two external combat fuel tanks the figure increases to 2600 kg.
-Maximum true airspeed is Mach 0.93 (572 knots), service ceiling is 12500 m and load factors are from −3 to +9 g.
-Typical Take-off speed and distance in a "clean" configuration are 113 kn and 550 m, landing figures are 103 kn and 750 m, respectively.
-Cross wind limit is 30 kn.
+With two external combat fuel tanks, the figure increases to 2600 kg.
+Maximum true airspeed is Mach 0.93 (572 knots), service ceiling is 12500 m, and load factors are from −3 to +9 g.
+Typical take-off speed and distance in a "clean" configuration are 113 kn and 550 m.
+Landing figures are 103 kn and 750 m.
+The cross-wind limit is 30 kn.

-The Yakovlev Yak-130 is equipped with engine intake blanking doors, controlled by the FBWS, in order to prevent the aircraft's engines from sustaining foreign object damage when operating from unpaved runways and grass strips.
+The Yakovlev Yak-130 is equipped with engine intake blanking doors, controlled by the FBWS, to prevent the aircraft's engines from sustaining foreign object damage when operating from unpaved runways and grass strips.

 The large canopies are sideways hinged.

-Combat training suite on the Yak-130 includes simulated and real firing systems with air-to-air and air-to-surface missiles, bomb dropping, gun firing and on-board self-protection systems.
+The combat training suite on the Yak-130 includes simulated and real firing systems with air-to-air and air-to-surface missiles, bomb dropping, gun firing, and on-board self-protection systems.